 Depending on the cause of your tinnitus, there are different treatment methods available to help you find relief.
 Your hearing care provider will assess the severity of your tinnitus, symptoms, how it impedes your daily life, and possible causes, and recommend one of the following solutions.

-- Address the problem: If your tinnitus is due to earwax buildup, medication, or infection, they’ll recommend the proper course to resolve the issue.
-This may include removing the earwax, switching medications, or using antibiotics.
-Behavioral therapy may also be recommended to help treat the varying emotions you may experience with tinnitus, from anxiety to anger.
+• Address the problem: If your tinnitus is due to earwax buildup, medication, or infection, removing the earwax, switching medications, or using antibiotics may resolve the issue.